quannguyen234/Toxic_Comments/README.md

 **Loss Function:** Binary Cross-Entropy

-### Word2Vec, GloVe and Fasttext
+## Pretrained Embeddings
+### Word2Vec:
+The main idea is that we train a model on the context of each words with 2 approches: Skip-gram, using the target word to predict its context and Continuous Bag of Word (CBOW), predicting which word is most likely given its context.
+So similar words will have similar representations.

+#### GloVe:
+GloVe is quite similar with Word2Vec, but instead of predicting context given word, GloVe learns by constructing a co-occurrence matrix (words X context) that basically count how frequently a word appears in a context.

+####  Fasttext:
+Instead of using words to build word embeddings, Fasttext uses of part of words and characters.
+A word becomes its context.
+The building stones are therefore characters instead of words.

-- I use the same architecture but instead of LSTM I used Bidirectional LSTM Layer that runs forward and backward at the same time resulting in preservation of information from both past and future
-- I also add LSTM Drop Out and Recurrent Drop Out
+- I use the same architecture as my custom trained embeddings.
+But for all three, instead of LSTM I used Bidirectional LSTM Layer that runs forward and backward at the same time resulting in preservation of information from both past and future.
+I also add LSTM Drop Out and Recurrent Drop Out for better generalization.

 ## Result
 ![](Images/training_loss.png)